 The UDP datagram is encapsulated in an IP datagram that, in turn, is encapsulated in physical frames.
-Figure 3 on page 17 shows a UDP datagram encapsulated in an IP datagram, which, in turn, is encapsulated in an Ethernet frame.
-It also illustrates how the concept of layering, discussed at the beginning of this section, affects the construction of packets sent across the network.
+Figure 3 on page 11 shows a UDP datagram encapsulated in an IP datagram, which, in turn, is encapsulated in an Ethernet frame.
+Figure 3 on page 11 also illustrates how the concept of layering, discussed at the beginning of this section, affects the construction of packets sent across the network.